jabrayare/linkedin-clone/README.md

 - Used firebase for hosting and as a database.
 - Used Google to authenticate and sign in users.
 - Used a popular state management tool called redux with the help of redux thunk.
+- Check master branch for this project's code.